 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 Skin damage from the sun can happen no matter what time of year it is.
 Whether you are skiing or swimming, one of the most important ways to keep your skin safe is by wearing sunscreen.

 It is now easier to protect your skin than ever before.
 All sunscreen lotion labels will soon get a face lift to make it easier for you to pick the right sunscreen.
 Next time you shop for a sunscreen, look for the new “broad spectrum” label on the package.
-Manufacturers have until December 2013 to make these label changes.

 Broad spectrum means that a product can block UVA and UVB sun rays equally.
 UVA and UVB rays can cause skin cancer, early skin aging and sunburn.
 In the past, sunscreens mostly protected your skin from UVB rays that cause sunburns.

 Products that are not broad spectrum will have a warning on the label saying they will not protect you against skin cancer and early skin aging.
 To learn more check out, “How Sunscreen Works.”

 Some sunscreens have names that are misleading.
 Because you have to reapply sunscreen to stay safe, products can no longer say they: